sheerun/bundle/README.md

 # bundle

-Dependency-less python-powered tool for bundling operating system accoring to `Bundlefile`
+Dependency-less "upgradeable" tool for bundling operating system with `Bundlefile`